-It wasn’t long before she was lost in the pitch and roll of the program, zooming after a TIE fighter around the far side of a small moon and through an asteroid belt.
+It wasn’t long before she was lost in the pitch and roll of the program, zooming after an X-wing starfighter around the far side of a small moon and through an asteroid belt.
 Sometimes she was the hunter.
-Other times the TIES chased her into caverns and pushed her alarmingly close to the event horizons of black holes.
+Other times the Rebels chased her into caverns and pushed her alarmingly close to the event horizons of black holes.
 The cat and mouse game sent a rippling thrill through her and honed her reflexes until her world narrowed to the fine exquisite flow of an adrenaline rush.

-Suddenly, the simulated TIE vanished.
+Suddenly, the simulated X-wing vanished.
 “Woah!” she pulled back on the thruster controls, blinking.
-In its place a twin-engined repulsorcraft streaked ahead.
+In its place, a twin-engined repulsorcraft streaked ahead.
 “Where’d that come from?” she muttered as her ship hugged the cliff of a low mesa.

-She’d been chasing a lone TIE through the canyon of a desert world much like Jakku, although she’d never seen red sandstone arches like those onscreen.
+She’d been chasing a lone X-wing through the canyon of a desert world much like Jakku, although she’d never seen red sandstone arches like those onscreen.
 But it wasn’t the scenery that had caught her attention.
 It was the ship ahead.
 She blinked again.
-The TIE tore across the flats, speeding for the cover of an outcropping.
-Rey fired her thrusters to the max, took a shot at the Imperial craft and missed.
+The starfighter tore across the flats, speeding for the cover of an outcropping.
+Rey fired her thrusters to the max, took a shot at the Rebel ship and missed.

 The repulsorcraft reappeared.
 “What in the….”
-She punched a few controls, putting the simulation on hold and pulled up another screen to check the old Republic manifest of ships.
+She punched a few controls, putting the simulation on hold and pulled up another screen to check the old Imperial manifest of ships.
 “How can that be?”

 She knew the specs of every ship in the simulation by heart and this odd beast was not on the list.
 A subroutine she’d never accessed before?
 That could be interesting.